Troubleshooting CAP Connectivity Issues

 - A list of access points is displayed in the view.

-- Click an access point listed under
+- Click an access point listed under for which you want to perform diagnostic test.

 The dashboard context for the access point is displayed.